This post may contain affiliate links. Please read our disclosure policy.

 How to make homemade protein bars

-• Process oats in the bowl of a food processor into a powder (or use oat flour)
+• Grind oats into flour in a food processor (or use oat flour).

-• Add protein powder, and maple syrup, melted unsweetened chocolate, and milk.
+• Add protein powder, maple syrup, melted unsweetened chocolate, and milk.

-• Process the wet ingredients with the dry just until the mixture holds together.
+• Process just until the mixture clumps together and holds its shape.

-• Slice the whole pan into bars with a sharp knife.
+• Cut into bars using a sharp knife.

 Expert tips